 Given the widespread impact of COVID-19, the views of patients and the public are central to the success of UK-CIC.
 Patient and Public Involvement (PPI) in research is vital to make studies more relevant, more effective and improve the quality of the research it conducts.
-Our PPI panel is made up of people with a diverse range of backgrounds and experiences.
+Our PPI panel is made up of people with a diverse range of backgrounds and experiences some of which are displayed in the diagram below.

 The panel works with the UK-CIC Scientific Advisory Board by providing advice, guidance, and feedback on the progress of UK-CIC and their unique perspectives on the wider implications of its research.
 Members were recruited based on the UK-CIC research priorities.
 It is important that we consider the impact of UK-CIC research on patients and the general public throughout, and the PPI panel are an integral part of the consortium.
 We are extremely grateful to all of them for contributing their time to this research project.